rkaiser0324/CakePress/README.md

 }
 ```

+## WordPress and CakePHP Configuration

-2. Login into your WordPress dashboard at `http://wordpressserver/wp-admin`
+1. Login into your WordPress dashboard at `http://wordpressserver/wp-admin`
-3. Create a page at `/cakepress` with the page contents of `[cakepress]`
+2. Create a page at `/cakepress` with the page contents of `[cakepress]`
-4. Go to Settings->Permalinks and enable permalinks
+3. Go to Settings->Permalinks and enable permalinks
-5. In your theme `functions.php` set the filters below so the CakePress plugin knows which URLs to handle
+4. In your theme `functions.php` set the filters below so the CakePress plugin knows which URLs to handle
-6. In your CakePHP application, overwrite the contents of `app/webroot/index.php` with the `cakephp/app/webroot/index.php` found in this plugin.
+5. In your CakePHP application, simply overwrite the contents of `cakephp/app/webroot/index.php` with the file found in this plugin

-### Third-Party Plugins
+### Third-Party WordPress Plugins

 Asset minification presents a problem due to the nonstandard location of Javascript and CSS assets served by the CakePHP app (i.e., the aliased location in the URL doesn't match the typical file path under the WordPress webroot).
 If you use a asset minification plugin like [Autoptimize](https://wordpress.org/plugins/autoptimize/) or [BWP Minify](https://github.com/OddOneOut/bwp-minify), you will need to either:
 * Exclude these assets from minification via the plugin configuration, or